 We continue to find it ironic that today’s “commission”, all-knowing on matters of sovereignty, takes it upon itself to lecture the Catholic Church, saying in effect that the Catholic Church in the past did not know what sovereignty is, did not use the term in its “legal, secular sense” and so on.
 This sort of argument is always a resort for those who are desperate to deny the sovereignty of a religious entity, and specifically that sovereignty which pertains to the Catholic Church and the Pope as its head, as it does to the various canonical Orthodox Churches, a number of whose ancient patriarchates are principalities in their own right.
 These are the people who assert that “sovereignty” in their definition belongs only to the Pope in his capacity as present-day “secular” ruler of the Vatican City and is not inherent in his office since the time of Christ as the Pope and the head of the Catholic Church.
 Since these arguments have been refuted repeatedly by others in other places, we will confine our response to saying that we will continue to prefer the definition of sovereignty as maintained by the Catholic Church throughout the ages to the attempt to redefine the term as proffered by modern “commissions” in support of their own ends.

 The statement concludes in an expected manner.
-We must note the fact that its tone throughout seems to us to border on the intemperate, and also that it is the work of a non-native speaker of English.
+We must note the fact that its tone throughout seems to us to border on the intemperate, and also that it is the work of someone with a poor command of English.
 It would appear that the Abbey-Principality’s willingness to defend itself, and its ability to do so comprehensively, has greatly riled those who would sit in judgement upon us.
 We find the Abbey-Principality taken to task because it has not obtained the “recognition” of “the International Commission on Orders of Chivalry (ICOC), The International Commission on Nobility and Royalty (ICNR), or the International Commission and Association of Nobility (TICAN).”
 The reason for that situation is entirely obvious to any who have troubled to read this far.
 It is that the Abbey-Principality holds these self-styled bodies in contempt and recognizes them for exactly what they are, “paper tigers” comprised of self-appointed “experts” whose “recognition” is legally and in every other sense meaningless.
 It is a rich irony that the “Commission” devotes so much emphasis to its point that recognition by others does not confer sovereignty (a point we have never denied) when its principal purpose seems to be to offer just such a “recognition” to entities seeking confirmation of their sovereign status!

 In closing, we note the curious situation whereby the “commission” sees fit to attack the Abbey-Principality but is careful not to mention by name the chivalric orders for which the Abbey-Principality is responsible.
 The reason for this becomes clear when it is understood that the sovereign status of the current Royal Patron of two of the San Luigi Orders, H.M. the Omukama of Bunyoro-Kitara, has previously been “recognised” by this “commission”.
 Clearly the brief that has been given to the author of this article is to attack us while giving no offence to our Royal Patron, and indeed we have noted earlier the attempts made by certain individuals to “persuade” our Royal Patron to withdraw his support from us, using the expected combination of carrot and stick.
 It is indeed an unedifying spectacle to see such base behaviour emanating from those who should be dedicating themselves – particularly in this season of Advent – to higher ideals than futile attacks upon others.
 Perhaps, indeed, they seek a second form of colonialisation: this time, rather than military might, they will instead use promises of “recognition” by Western ex-regnant houses and nebulous pledges of future financial aid in an attempt to compel the Africans to accept their position.